Asorons/Front/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## This is a learning project, i'm currently learning how angular works, using a CRUD as a starting point and adding a few tools like sweetalert2 and bootstrap.
+I'll try to keep it updated and learn a lot more.